NaveenChittimalla/C-Sharp-Fundamentals/README.md

 System CSharpFundamentals Program Main args message Console WriteLine
 ```

-Keywords are the names which has special meaning to the C# compiler.
+Keywords are the names that mean something special to the C# compiler.

 Here are the keywords in our program.